Copyright © 2026

 When Junk Trees Are Someone's Home

-A Sampling of On-Line Articles
+For Background: A Sampling of On-Line Articles

 Black-Crowned Night Herons

 Have you ever felt like a useless junk tree?
-Or perhaps there's nothing good that could come out of you?
+Or that there's nothing good that could come out of you?
 Here's a true life story about some old junk trees that in fact weren't junk at all.
 Instead they were very important trees to special birds living along our river.

 Always remember~ God doesn't make junk.
 In fact He made you in His image.
 Just like the trees in the story, He has a special purpose for you.
 In the same way the birds found a safe home, God has a safe home for you.
 What's your way home?
 Just follow the Rocks.
 Click: